7 Ways To Reduce Your Spam Complaint Rate

 You’d expect anyone that signed up to your mailing list to welcome your messages with open arms (or eyes!), but sadly, it’s not always the case.
 There are plenty of reasons a subscriber might change their mind or never have been interested in your business at all.

-- The recipient never consented to receive your emails.
+- The recipient never consented to receive your sales or marketing emails.

 - There was an error submitting their email address, for example, using the wrong suffix or including a spelling or typing error.

 - Emails are too infrequent to be recognized or sent too often, annoying the recipient.

 - They only signed up to take advantage of an offer and not for your entire email subscription.

 - Your email marketing campaigns look like spam or are full of spammy terms and offers.

 - The email content isn’t what subscribers thought they were signing up for.
 Keep the content relevant and your subscribers will keep away from the spam button.

 - Your unsubscribe link is too hard to find or too complicated to pursue.

 Sometimes, your promotional email was not even marked as spam manually.
 You may also accidentally hit spam traps if you purchased or rented an entire subscriber list.
 However, we’ll show you how to solve this problem in a minute too.